Charlie-97/cv_app_cc_leo/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+###Prerequisites
+You will need flutter ('>=2.19.0-146.2.beta <3.0.0') installed in order for this code base to work properly

+No 3rd party dependencies are needed.